How to Become a Computer Engineer in 5 Steps

 Find out about the types of jobs you could pursue in computer engineering.
 Read on to learn more about career options along with education requirements, important skills, and employment-related information.
 Schools offering Computer Engineering degrees can also be found in these popular choices.

 Computer engineers develop and maintain computer applications and systems.
 They are also known as computer software engineers and software developers.
 Software developers who specialize in applications create word processing programs, games, and other software for consumers.
 Those who focus on systems develop the operating systems that fuel computer functioning.
+In both fields of computer engineering, computer engineers make sure that existing programs are running smoothly and develop new software systems for users according to their specific needs.
 Information about education, skills, job growth, and salary for these occupations is listed in the following table.

 |Education Field of Study||Computer science, mathematics, software engineering|